AMSA Connect is currently experiencing higher than anticipated call volumes. If your call is not urgent, please email amsaconnect@amsa.gov.au

 • AMSA’s enterprise risk management framework and associated internal controls for effective identification and management of its risks consistent with the Commonwealth Risk Management Policy

-• the approach to managing AMSA’s major risks, including those associated with individual projects, program implementation, and activities\
+• the approach to managing AMSA’s major risks, including those associated with individual projects, program implementation, and activities

-• AMSA’s fraud control arrangements to detect, control and effectively respond to fraud risks consistent with the Commonwealth Fraud Control Framework, including reviewing the appropriateness of the Fraud and Corruption Control Plan for its approval by the Board
+• AMSA’s fraud control arrangements to detect, control and effectively respond to fraud risks consistent with the Commonwealth Fraud and Corruption Control Framework, including reviewing the appropriateness of the Fraud and Corruption Control Plan for its approval by the Board

 • reports on fraud from management that outline any significant or systemic allegations of fraud, the status of any ongoing investigations and any changes to identified fraud risk in AMSA

-• AMSA’s system of risk oversight and management as a whole, with reference to the Commonwealth Risk Management Policy and Commonwealth Fraud Control Framework, referring to any specific areas of concern or suggestions for improvement.
+• AMSA’s system of risk oversight and management as a whole, with reference to the Commonwealth Risk Management Policy and Commonwealth Fraud and Corruption Control Framework, referring to any specific areas of concern or suggestions for improvement.

 System of internal control